Act Two: 11 years

 As she went out the back door and walked toward the shed, she thought to herself, I’m back!
 This little girl is back!

 She woke that night to the sound of a door latch opening.
 Not her bedroom door, of course, because leaving it open was required now, to convince mother of how she’d changed.
-At first she had been in earnest, not herself, trapped inside this body as an imposter went about its insipid way through her life.
+At first she had been in earnest, not herself, trapped inside this body as an imposter went its insipid way through her life.
 Still, this obnoxious period when she’d been held captive had provided new opportunities with Marjorie and mother.
-The kidnapping loser had been sincere, and they had both accepted it as a new version of their daughter and sister.
-So, when she came back to herself, she decided to keep the facade in order to provide more opportunities.
+The kidnapping loser had been sincere, and they had both accepted it as a new (or returned) version of their daughter and sister.
+So, when she came back to herself, she decided to keep the facade in order to preserve those opportunities.

 The sound had come from her closet door.
 She had repaired the latch so the door would stay shut, but here it was coming open again, on its own.
 She decided to get up and shut the door properly, but realized she could not move anything but her eyes.
 Memory fear flooded through her; once again her blood felt like it had turned to ice water.